vscode-restructuredtext/docs/index.rst

 Getting Started
 ---------------
-Install it from `Visual Studio Code Marketplace <https://marketplace.visualstudio.com/items?itemName=lextudio.restructuredtext>`_ .
+Install the stable version from `Visual Studio Code Marketplace <https://marketplace.visualstudio.com/items?itemName=lextudio.restructuredtext>`_ .

 #.
-Upgrade to Visual Studio Code 1.20.0 or above.
+Upgrade to Visual Studio Code 1.43.0 or above.
 #.
 Switch to the Extensions view by clicking the fifth icon in the left most
    bar.
 #.
 Type "restructuredtext" in the search box and hit Enter key.
 #.
 Click "Install" button to install "reStructuredText" extension.

+.. note:: If you want to stay on the edge, you can install Visual Studio Code Insider and then install the preview version of this extension.

 You can go through the follow articles to better understand the various features,